-Christian Spånslätt,^{1,2,3,} Ady Stern,4 and Alexander D. Mirlin^{2,3}
+Christian Spånslätt, Ady Stern, and Alexander D. Mirlin^{2,3}

-1Department of Microtechnology and Nanoscience (MC2),

-Chalmers University of Technology, S-412 96 Göteborg, Sweden

-2Institute for Quantum Materials and Technologies,

-Karlsruhe Institute of Technology, 76021 Karlsruhe, Germany

-Karlsruhe Institute of Technology, 76128 Karlsruhe, Germany

-4Department of Condensed Matter Physics, Weizmann Institute of Science, Rehovot 7610001, Israel
+1Department of Microtechnology and Nanoscience (MC2), Chalmers University of Technology, S-412 96 Göteborg, Sweden 2Institute for Quantum Materials and Technologies, Karlsruhe Institute of Technology, 76021 Karlsruhe, Germany 3Institut für Theorie der Kondensierten Materie, Karlsruhe Institute of Technology, 76128 Karlsruhe, Germany 4Department of Condensed Matter Physics, Weizmann Institute of Science, Rehovot 7610001, Israel

-(Dated: February 14, 2023)
+(Received 11 February 2023; revised 22 May 2023; accepted 23 May 2023; published 5 June 2023)

 Certain fractional quantum Hall edges have been predicted to undergo quantum phase transitions which reduce the number of edge channels and at the same time bind electrons together.
 However, detailed studies of experimental signatures of such a "binding transition" remain lacking.
 Here, we propose quantum transport signatures with focus on the edge at filling $\nu = 9/5$.
-We demonstrate theoretically that in the regime of non-equilibrated edge transport, the bound and unbound edge phases have distinct conductance and noise characteristics.
-We also show that for a quantum point contact in the strong back-scattering regime, the bound phase produces a minimum Fano-factor $F{SBS} = 3$ corresponding to three-electron tunneling, whereas single electron tunneling is strongly suppressed at low energies.
+We demonstrate theoretically that in the regime of nonequilibrated edge transport, the bound and unbound edge phases have distinct conductance and noise characteristics.
+We also show that for a quantum point contact in the strong back-scattering (SBS) regime, the bound phase produces a minimum Fano factor $F{SBS} = 3$ corresponding to three-electron tunneling, whereas single-electron tunneling is strongly suppressed at low energies.
 Together with recent experimental developments, our results will be useful for detecting binding transitions in the fractional quantum Hall regime.